comput3/python_algorithms/README.md

 * variety - the variety quantifies how many different types of data the designed algorithm will process

 ### performance estimation
+Best case, worst case, and average case needs to be considered.
 ### Big O
 #### Logarithmic Time O(logn)
 The algorithm execution time is proportional to the logarithm og the input size.